Lensman series

 The Lensman series is a series of science fiction novels by American author E. E. "Doc" Smith.
 It was a runner-up for the 1966 Hugo Award for Best All-Time Series, losing to the Foundation series by Isaac Asimov.
+The fictional universe features many planets and regions.

 Plot

 The series begins with Triplanetary, beginning two billion years before the present time and continuing into the near future.
 The universe has no life-forms aside from the ancient Arisians, and few planets besides the Arisians' native world.
 The peaceful Arisians have foregone physical skills in order to develop contemplative mental power.
 The underlying assumption for this series, based on theories of stellar evolution extant at the time of the books' writing, is that planets form only rarely, and therefore our First and Second Galaxies, with their many billions of planets, are unique.

 The Eddorians, a dictatorial, power-hungry race, come into our universe from an alien space-time continuum after observing that our galaxy and a sister galaxy (the Second Galaxy) are passing through each other.
 This will result in the formation of billions of planets and the development of life upon some of them.
 Dominance over these life forms would offer the Eddorians an opportunity to satisfy their lust for power and control.

 Although the Eddorians have developed mental powers almost equal to those of the Arisians, they rely instead for the most part on physical power, which has come to be exercised on their behalf by a hierarchy of underling races.
 They see the many races in the universe, with which the Arisians were intending to build a peaceful civilization, as fodder for their power drive.

 The Arisians detect the Eddorians' invasion of our universe and realize that the two races are too evenly matched for either to destroy the other without being destroyed themselves.
 The Eddorians do not detect the Arisians, who begin a covert breeding program on every world that can produce intelligent life, with particular emphasis on the four planets: Earth (Tellus), Velantia III, Rigel IV, and Palain VII, in the hope of creating a race that is capable of destroying the Eddorians.

 Triplanetary incorporates the early history of that breeding program on Earth, illustrated with the lives of several warriors and soldiers, from ancient times to the discovery of the first interstellar space drive.
 It adds an additional short novel (originally published with the Triplanetary name) which is transitional to the novel First Lensman.
 It details some of the interactions and natures of two distinct breeding lines, one bearing some variant of the name "Kinnison", and another distinguished by possessing "red-bronze-auburn hair and gold-flecked, tawny eyes".
 The two lines do not co-mingle until the Arisian breeding plan brings them together.